nkasmanoff/dm2gal/README.md

 # dm2gal

-This repo houses the code used to produce contains the work used to create "dm2gal: Mapping Dark Matter to Galaxies with Neural Networks".
+This repo houses the code used to produce the work "dm2gal: Mapping Dark Matter to Galaxies with Neural Networks".
 This paper has been accepted to the NeurIPS Machine Learning and the Physical Sciences Workshop 2020.